NeuroJSON/jdata/JData_specification.md

 Summary
 ----------

-The main appeals of JSON and UBJSON are their simplicity and portability, which are often missing from other alternatives.
+The main appeals of JSON and BJData/UBJSON are their simplicity and portability, which are often missing from other alternatives.
 In this document, we aim to extend the ability of JSON/UBJSON to store and interchange complex data structures without needing to modify the language syntax, making the generated JData files readily usable for most